-Felix Bildhauer and Roland Schäfer, Creation, Use, and Analysis of Linguistically Annotated Resources at DGfS-CL Fall School 2017.
+Felix Bildhauer and Roland Schäfer.
+Creation, Use, and Analysis of Linguistically Annotated Resources [download work-in-progress slides by clicking the title] at DGfS-CL Fall School 2017.
 11 September – 22 September 2017 in Düsseldorf.

 This course covers a range of topics from corpus creation through corpus evaluation to practical issues of corpus usage.